torvalds/linux/Documentation/admin-guide/reporting-issues.rst

 vendor applied might be interfering.
 You need to rule that out by performing a recheck.
 Say something broke when you updated from 5.10.4-vendor.42 to 5.10.5-vendor.43.
-Then after testing the latest 5.10 release as outlined in the previous paragraph check if a vanilla build of Linux 5.10.4 works fine as well.
+Then after testing the latest 5.10 release as outlined in the previous paragraph check if a vanilla build of GNU/Linux 5.10.4 works fine as well.
 If things are broken there, the issue does not qualify as upstream regression and you need switch back to the main step-by-step guide to report the issue.